09 Mar 5 Ways to Decorate Your Home for Easter

 Unlike the evergreen wreaths that dominate Christmas’ festivities, Easter wreaths should be simple and fresh, adorned with items that represent new life, such as flower buds, small sprigs of greenery and eggs.

 It just wouldn’t be a modern-day Easter without some form of Easter bunny.
 We’re not talking about the purple-vested bunny made famous by Cadbury – we’re referring to the cute and fluffy variety.
 Rabbits have been linked to Easter, because it’s in spring that they start appearing in their natural habitats, as this is when they have the greatest access to their food sources, and when they typically prefer to mate.

 While Easter might fall in autumn in Australia, the spring theme and symbol of the rabbit is as much a part of our traditions as it is in the northern hemisphere.
 Come March each year, rabbits of all make and designs start flooding the shops; and not just the chocolate variety.

 Stuffed linen rabbits, porcelain or wooden designed rabbits all make a very appropriate addition to your Easter decoration.
 Arrange them with some flowers or books on a window seal, on a buffet unit, or even in the centre of your dining table.

 Finding the inspiration to decorate your home – and decorate it well – can be tricky.
-However, the DIY home design course at Judith Molyneux Designs has been created to help everyday homeowners – like you – realise your designing potential.
+However, the DIY home design short course at Judith Molyneux Designs has been created to help everyday homeowners – like you – realise your designing potential.
 Upon completion, you’ll be equipped with the skills and inspiration you need to make your house the envy of your friends and family over the holiday period, and long after you decorations have been packed away.